Gold and Silver

 Investing in Gold and Silver vs Collecting

-Gold and silver value is measured in ounces, it doesn’t matter if it’s in a necklace, or a coin, the value of ounces is the same.
+People measure the value of gold and silver in ounces, regardless of whether it’s in a necklace or a coin; the value of ounces remains the same.

 You often hear people selling these collectible silver coins for a crazy high price.
-The ounces aren’t valued at more, it is a collectible, but to get that same value out of it, you must find another collector who is willing to pay that value.
-(The value of the paper a baseball card is printed on is the same, the value because of what someone else is willing to pay).
+The ounces don’t hold a higher value; it’s a collectible.
+To realize the same value, you must locate another collector willing to pay that price.
+(The value of the paper on which a baseball card is printed remains the same; its worth is determined by someone else’s willingness to pay.)

 The value based on ounces for the coin is now about $39, so they’re trying to sell it for $1000, then know that’s a collectible price.